 Ensure that you provide the destination AWS account so that the destination account has permission to pull Docker images.
 If you are retagging images on the same AWS account, you do not need to run the

 authorize-aws-account-to-pull-ECR-imagesjob and can proceed to the next step.
 The

 authorize-aws-account-to-pull-ECR-imagesjob takes the following parameters:

-pull-docker-imagesjob to pull the docker images.
+pull-docker-imagesjob in the destination account to pull the docker images.

-Ensure that you have authorized the destination AWS account to pull images.
+Ensure that you have previously authorized the destination AWS account to pull images.
 In AWS, this job takes the following parameters:

 The SOURCE_AWS_REGION parameter is only required if transferring images between regions.